edman/edman.github.io/_posts/2016-04-08-dynamic-programming-with-trees.md

 can be done along the traversal in the previous requirement by numbering nodes in order of discovery.

-Only after these two steps are done we would be able to compute the memoization arrays systematically and solve the problem.
-This was my first approach for solving the problem.
+Only after these two steps are done we would be able to compute the memoization arrays systematically up to the tree root and solve the problem.
+This was my first strategy when designing an algorithm.
+Each of the additional steps require $O(n)$ time, which won't increase the overall complexity of the solution.
 Though I went on to implement this approach, and it did work, all along the way I felt like there was more going on with my program than was actually necessary.
 In case you're interested this first implementation can be found in [this gist](https://gist.github.com/anonymous/d609fa7e1d692c48d755a7790b1795bf).

 My problem, and the reason I decided to write this post, was that **trees on a pointer implementation tend not to work well with the traditional dinamic programming memoization based on arrays**.
+How can we make this less complex?
-With some thought and intuition I quickly realized that the algorithm scheme showed in the previous section could be improved.
+Or, do we absolutely need arrays at all?
+With some thought and intuition I quickly realized that the algorithm scheme showed in the previous section could be improved by making use of the tree structure as the memoization matrix storage.
+This way memoization matrix access is done implicitly, as opposed to an explicit array.

 ![memoization on trees](/assets/dynamic-programming-03.png)
 <p class="caption">Improved memoization by storing subsolutions in a payload.
 The number above a node is its $D_k$, while $\dbar_k$ is the number below.</p>

-Essentially this is the same scheme as the one from last section, except that here the information from the memoization arrays $D$ and $\dbar$ is stored in the tree alongside the node it corresponds to.
+Essentially the concept of the solution algorithm here is the same scheme as the one from last section, except that now the information from the memoization arrays $D$ and $\dbar$ is stored in the tree alongside the node it corresponds to.
 The final implementation of the improved scheme is shown below.

 <script src="https://gist.github.com/edman/b903e06e3362abe1e7df201f1468aaf2.js"></script>

-Now there are no arrays to be allocated and neither must we map nodes to integers, so actual computation related to the problem solution can begin right away.
-This leads to a more elegant, more readable solution in half the number of lines.
+In this implementation neither there are arrays to be allocated, nor must we create a mapping of nodes to integers.
+By storing memoization as a payload alongside tree nodes, actual computation related to the problem solution can begin right away.
+Besides, this led to a more elegant, and more readable solution in half the number of lines.

+From now on I will keep in mind that the concept of dynamic programming memoization matrices don't necessarily have to be implemented as actual *matrices*.
+Characteristics of the underlying data structure being applied at the problem in hand can be leveraged to represent the whiteboard abstractions drafted when designing an algorithm.